aostron/Create_Docker/README.md

+# TERRAFORM project
 # Docker and Permissions Setup

 ## Steps to Run Commands